 Q4.
 Does the E-invoice portal support digital invoice generation?

-No, the IRP portal doesn’t have the option to generate an e-invoice GST directly, and the companies need to hire professionals or use tools.
-However, all the invoices need to be in the proper, exact format and must mention the fields as per administration suggestions.
+No, the IRP portal doesn’t have the option to generate an e-invoice GST directly.
+Companies need to hire professionals or use tools.
+However, all the invoices need to be in the proper, exact format.
+They must mention the fields as per administration suggestions.
 The GST portal has also suggested a list of eight accounting tools & billing software.

 Q5.
 What is a QR code?

-After successfully authorizing the invoice on IRP, the system facilitates a digitally signed QR code that contains significant details about the invoice, which are:
+After successfully authorizing the invoice on IRP, the system facilitates a digitally signed QR code that contains important details about the invoice, which are: